mdmiller002/search-groupme/markdown/docs/pages/configuration.md

 # Configuration Properties

-Custom properties used by the service, which can be set by any of the various methods Spring Boot supports setting properties (e.g. `application.properties`).
+Custom properties used by the service, which can be set using any Spring-Boot-supported method (e.g. `application.properties`).

 ## Elasticsearch Properties
 Controls the service's interaction with Elasticsearch.